JayDiddyThaGOAT/Snake/README.md

 ### Installing
 A step by step series of examples that tell you how to get a development env running
 ```
-Clone this repo or download the ZIP
+1. Clone this repo or download the ZIP
+2. Extract ZIP file
 ```
 ## Running the Game
 ```
-1. Open the Debug folder
-2. Click on the Snake.exe
+1. Click on the Snake shortcut
-3. Press SPACE to play/pause the game
 ```

 ## Testing the Game